TimoStahl/kanboard_plugin_overwrite_translation/README.md

 A translation is a PHP file that returns an Array with a key-value pairs The key is the original text in english and the value is the translation for the corresponding language

+Because this plugin is most likely the last one to get executed within kanboard, you can also overwrite the translations that come with other plugins

 Author
 ------